Toby Lightman: Biography

 Raised in Cherry Hill, New Jersey, Lightman began playing the violin as a child.
 She was a member of the orchestra at Cherry Hill High School East and started singing when a friend urged her to join a vocal workshop class.
-The audience response to a solo performance in which Lightman sang a gospel version of Simon and Garfunkel's Bridge Over Troubled Water led her to pursue her talents as a singer after she graduated from high school in 1996.
+The audience response to a solo performance in which Lightman sang a gospel version of Simon and Garfunkel's "Bridge Over Troubled Water" led her to pursue her talents as a singer after she graduated from high school in 1996.

-Lightman taught herself to play the guitar and while in school at the University of Wisconsin–Madison.

-In 2004, Ari Martin of Nettwerk Management became Lightman's manager.
-After seeing Lightman play a solo showcase for record executives and representatives, Jason Flom signed Lightman to Lava Records, a subsidiary of Atlantic Records.

-Lightman released her debut Little Things through Lava on March 30, 2004.
-The Album was produced by Peter Zizzo.
-A second version of Little Things was released on July 20, 2004, that included a bonus cover track of Mary J. Blige's 1992 hit single Real Love.
-The song was released as the album's second single and a music video was filmed to promote the track.

-In late 2005, Lightman appeared on Lava Records label mates O.A.R.'s Stories of a Stranger.
-On that album, which peaked at number 40 on the Billboard 200, Lightman sang alongside O.A.R. frontman Marc Roberge on the track "The Stranger".
-Lightman was then featured as a VH1 You Oughta Know artist and as an MTV You Hear It First artist.
-She also appeared on such shows as Late Show with David Letterman, Late Night with Conan O'Brien, CBS's Morning show Second Cup, ESPN's Cold Pizza, A&E's Breakfast with the Arts and various others.

-Bird on a Wire, Lightman's second record was released on July 25, 2006, on Atlantic Records.
-"My Sweet Song" from Bird on a Wire was featured near the end of the Boston Legal episode, "Desperately Seeking Shirley" while also featuring in the closing scene of the Bones episode, "The Maggots In The Meathead".
+Bird on a Wire, Lightman's second record, was released on July 25, 2006, on Atlantic Records.
+"My Sweet Song" was featured near the end of the Boston Legal episode, "Desperately Seeking Shirley" while also featuring in the closing scene of the Bones episode, "The Maggots In The Meathead".
 It was also featured in the soundtrack to the movie P.S.
 I Love You.
 The song "Slippin'" appeared on ABC's Brothers & Sisters.
 Lightman performed the opening theme to Fox Sports' coverage of the NASCAR racing season with a song titled "NASCAR Love (Let's Go Racing)".